jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/FILE_crawler/create_ftp.md

 ## Create or update a "FTP" repository (location)

-Use this API to create a new location to crawl files located a FTP server.
+Use this API to create a new location to crawl files located on a FTP server.

 **Requirement:** OpenSearchServer v1.5